NEUBIAS/training-resources/_modules/lut.md

   ## Calculate the brightness:

-  Use the formula and explanations given in above section on "single color lookup tables".
+  Use the formula and explanations given in "single color lookup tables" section below.

   1. `value =  49, min = 10,  max = 50, brightness = ?`
   2. `value = 100, min =  0,  max = 65, brightness = ?`